fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 date: "2019-06-23T16:58:08.051Z"
 tags: [design, sketch, cheatsheet]
 ---
 I’ve used Sketch for a few years, following the lead of my designer colleagues who gravitated to it from Photoshop.
-But my level has been pretty basic, as a web developer pretty much just inspecting and grabbing things from other peoples’ designs.
-Now though, I’ve decided to up my game so and get a bit more creative myself.
-As I learn the ropes, here’s a list of useful Sketch actions and commands for my reference and yours.
+But my level has been pretty basic, as a web developer pretty much just inspecting and grabbing things from other folks’ designs.
+Now, though, I’ve decided to up my game and get more creative.
+As I learn the ropes, here’s a list of useful Sketch tips for my reference and yours.
 ---

 ## Getting started